ipitio/closure/README.md

 One of the variables you'll set in `env.sh` will be `CLS_TYPE_NODE`, which is the type of node you're setting up.
 The options are:

-- **Hub**: A WireGuard server through which peers (Spokes) can route traffic.
+- **Hub**: A WireGuard server through which peers can route traffic.
 It just listens for incoming connections.
 - **Spoke**: A WireGuard client that connects, and can route traffic, to a Hub or HaaS.
 - **HaaS**: A special Hub that routes traffic to a special Spoke, a SaaH.
 - **SaaH**: A WireGuard client through which a HaaS routes traffic.
 It initiates the connection to a HaaS.